Human image synthesis: Synthesis

-The whole process of making digital look-alikes i.e. characters so lifelike and realistic that they can be passed off as pictures of humans is a very complex task as it requires photorealistically modeling, animating, cross-mapping, and rendering the soft body dynamics of the human appearance.
+The process of making digital look-alikes (characters so lifelike and realistic that they can be passed off as pictures of humans) is a complex task requiring photorealistic modeling, animating, cross-mapping, and rendering the soft body dynamics of the human appearance.

 Synthesis with an actor and suitable algorithms is applied using powerful computers.
 The actor's part in the synthesis is to take care of mimicking human expressions in still picture synthesizing and also human movement in motion picture synthesizing.
 Algorithms are needed to simulate laws of physics and physiology and to map the models and their appearance, movements and interaction accordingly.

 Often both physics/physiology based (i.e. skeletal animation) and image-based modeling and rendering are employed in the synthesis part.
 Hybrid models employing both approaches have shown best results in realism and ease-of-use.
 Morph target animation reduces the workload by giving higher level control, where different facial expressions are defined as deformations of the model, which facial allows expressions to be tuned intuitively.
 Morph target animation can then morph the model between different defined facial expressions or body poses without much need for human intervention.

 Using displacement mapping plays an important part in getting a realistic result with fine detail of skin such as pores and wrinkles as small as 100 μm.